gharials/dev-path/docs/building-softwares/react-js.md

 ???+ question "Exercise"
     Try using an ordinary JavaScript variable instead of a Ref for the same purpose and see what happens.

-## How React generates web pages with components

-In a React project, we only define the component functions, but how does React generate HTML from them?
-It is documented in [official React docs](https://react.dev/learn/render-and-commit).
-Here follows a brief overview of how a web page is created by React from component:

-1. When a user requests for a web page, React finds out the respective component.
-This phase is called _trigger._
-2. After a trigger, React calls the component function.
-The component function evaluates the JavaScripts expressions in its JSX, if there are any and then returns the HTML string.
-This phase is called _rendering._
-3. Then it adds the generated HTML portion into the HTML DOM using [`appendChild`](https://www.w3schools.com/jsref/met_document_createelement.asp) so that it becomes visible in the HTML page.
-This phase is called _commit._ .

-While rendering a component, if React finds out that it contains child components, it triggers their rendering too, like a chain reaction.
-Those components also go through the _trigger_, _render_, and _commit_ phases.

 ## Effects: post-rendering operations in components